Analyze and modify behavior.

 The Master’s degree in Applied Behavior Analysis at the Panama City Campus is accredited by the Association for Behavior Analysis International (one of only 24 universities with accredited graduate-level programs in the country).
 Our graduate curriculum and practicum have been pre-approved by the Behavior Analyst Certification Board (BACB), which certifies professionals at the bachelor’s, master’s and doctoral levels.
 There are numerous settings for behavior analysis practicum experiences in the Panama City and Tallahassee areas that provide students with ample opportunities to practice their behavioral skills.
 The Early Childhood Autism Program (ECAP), based at the Panama City campus, is one of the opportunities.
 Currently, all students receive assistantships and tuition waivers through placement with approved behavior analytic agencies.

 This is a 5-semester non-thesis program with a comprehensive exam at the end plus a Professional Portfolio demonstrating a wide variety of behavioral skills.
 Courses are taught by resident faculty from the Panama City campus and faculty from the Tallahassee campus.
 These courses are typically taught via Interactive Television Network, which allows students to live in either Panama City or Tallahassee.
 ABA faculty travel between the two campuses to ensure equal in-person contact at both locations.
+Given that this program was designed to prepare students across a number of behavior analytic areas that build on one another, transfer credit is not accepted.

 Potential Careers: Board Certified Behavior Analysts (BCBA’s) are currently working in the following areas: autism, behavior and learning disorders, developmental disabilities, Performance Management, parent and child interactions, child abuse and neglect, behavioral safety, school consultation, curriculum development and evaluation, parent and staff training, and language development.
 BCBA’s can be self-employed, serve as educational or behavioral consultants for local or national consulting firms, work in residential settings, or be employed by the state.
 Based on an informal survey of Master's grads taken in the Spring of 2012, salaries for BCBA’s range from $45,000 - $70,000.